 - To bring you to your target CPA, while maintaining the highest number of conversions for that CPA, the system will adjust the CPC for each serving based on multiple data points, in addition to adjusting the campaign’s (base) CPC.

-- There are cases where the system can get more conversion within your CPA, therefor the system raises the CPC (you’ll see it as “optimized CPC”).
+- There are cases where the system can get more conversions within your CPA, therefore the system raises the CPC (you’ll see it as “optimized CPC”).
 When the Optimized CPC reaches the Maximum CPC threshold, the system will no longer be able to raise the CPC.
 If you want to get more conversions with your target CPA, you will need to raise the Entered CPC (we recommend raising it to be the same as the Optimized CPC) so that the algorithm can continue optimizing.